Whoahoo! Dogtrotting.net – the magazine-style blog for globetrotting dog lovers – is one year old!

 In a county known for outdoor activities including hiking, riding,

 kayaking, and fish boils, there are a surprising number of semi-indoor dog-friendly opportunities.
 Take your dog with you on a fireboat tour of the bay or to dinner at the Harbour Fish Restaurant with its own pup menu.
-Hike along the beach at Whitefish Dune State Park, or even take Spot to an outdoor play at Northern Sky Theatre’s amphitheatre in Fish Creek, Wisconsin.
+Hike along the beach at Whitefish Dune State Park, or even take Spot to an outdoor play at Northern Sky Theatre’s amphitheater in Fish Creek, Wisconsin.
 As long as Fido’s quiet during the show, he’s welcome.

 BEST DOG FESTIVAL